FACULTY & STAFF

 |Send E–mail||Office: Theatre 105||585–3207|

 She has written numerous plays, including Grain of the Wood, about Justine Wise Polier (Kaplan directs and also performs in this play); Sarajevo Phoenix, based on testimony from women survivors of wars in the former Yugoslavia; and Livy in the Garden, currently under development at Sewanee Writers’ Conference.
-Other plays include Soul of the City, a finalist for the Massachusetts Playwriting Fellowship (2009) which was featured at the Great Plains Theatre Lab in Omaha, Nebraska, performed by St. Fortune Theatre Company; With Dream Awakened Eyes, a one-woman show based on the work of Charlotte Salomon, which has been performed in the US and in Bucharest, Romania.
+Other plays include Soul of the City, a finalist for the Massachusetts Playwriting Fellowship (2009) which was featured at the Great Plains Theatre Lab in Omaha, Nebraska, performed by St. Fortune Theatre Company; With Dream Awakened Eyes, a one-woman show based on the work of Charlotte Salomon, which has performed in the US and in Bucharest, Romania.
 Her play about living in Israel during the second intifada, Pulling Apart, a finalist for the O'Neill Playwrights Conference, was produced in New Haven and received a Moss Hart Award.
 Ellen’s two short plays about prison life, adapted from original stories, were published in Tacenda, and won a BleakHouse award.

-She has translated several plays, including her adaptation of Cuentos de Eva Luna, which she directed at Smith College; it was staged in part by Amalgamotion Theatre, in Limerick Ireland, the following winter.
+Translations include her adaptation of Cuentos de Eva Luna, which she directed at Smith College; it was staged in part by Amalgamotion Theatre, in Limerick Ireland, the following winter.
 Ellen’s plays have been performed at Theatre Matrix, LA; Cleveland Public Theatre; Meredith College in Raleigh, NC, and internationally, at the Jewish State Theatre of Bucharest and other venues in Romania; and in Israel.

 Much of Ellen’s work focuses on theatre in zones of conflict, and the intersections between expressive arts and social trauma.
-She has worked with incarcerated women, elders, adjudicated teens, and ABE students, using theatre as a tool for developing literacy and creativity.
+Kaplan works with incarcerated women, elders, adjudicated teens, and ABE students, using theatre as a tool for developing literacy and creativity.
 Her Presidential Seminar combines Smith students with incarcerated women, in a study of women and violence.
 Ellen is on the Executive Council of OICD (Organization for Intra-Cultural Development) based in Kyoto, Japan; she is part of a network of artists, scientists and scholars, funded by the British Arts Council, which explores mental illness and the arts.